UnLimited TRAnsfers for Multi-Modal Route Planning: An Efficient Solution: Introduction

+A special case among the timetable-based approaches is Trip-Based Routing~(TB)~\cite{Wit15}, which requires a preprocessing phase that computes transfers between pairs of trips.
+This is done by enumerating all possible transfers and then applying a set of pruning rules to omit some, but not all unnecessary transfers.
+TB requires a transitively closed transfer graph as input and was originally only evaluated for very sparse transfer graphs.
+Because it enumerates all transfers before pruning them, the preprocessing time is highly sensitive to the size of the transfer graph.
+Lehoux and Loiodice~\cite{Leh20} mitigated this by proposing an alternative transfer enumeration method which discards many unnecessary transfers before they are enumerated.
+However, neither version of the TB preprocessing supports unrestricted transfer graphs.

 Using a restricted transfer graph is often justified with the argument that long transfers are rarely useful.
-However, experiments performed in \cite{wagner2017, phan2019} show that unrestricted walking often significantly reduces the travel time of optimal journeys.
-This effect is likely even stronger for faster transportation modes, such as bicycle or car.
-The only algorithms that can handle unrestricted transfer graphs so far are multi-modal techniques such as MCR~\cite{delling2013} and UCCH~\cite{dibbelt2015}.
-These techniques work by interleaving a public transit routing algorithm with Dijkstra's algorithm~\cite{dijkstra1959} on a contracted transfer network.
-Accordingly, they are fairly slow compared to pure public transit algorithms.
-Most recently HLRaptor and HLCSA~\cite{phan2019} have been published.
-Here, RAPTOR/CSA are interleaved with Hub Labeling queries~\cite{abraham2011} instead of Dijkstra.
-While requiring more than an hour of preprocessing, this significantly improves query times.
-However, it is still not as efficient as pure public transit algorithms.
+However, experiments have shown that the availability of unrestricted walking significantly reduces travel times~\cite{Wag17,Sau18,Pha19}.
+Naturally, this effect will be even stronger for faster transportation modes, such as bicycle or car.
+Handling unrestricted transfer graphs (which may represent any non-schedule-based transportation mode) requires multimodal journey planning algorithms.
+These algorithms typically work by interleaving an existing public transit algorithm with Dijkstra searches on the transfer graph.
+Notable examples are UCCH~\cite{Dib15b} and MCR~\cite{Del13}, which are based on a time-dependent graph-based approach and RAPTOR, respectively.
+Because the Dijkstra searches are expensive, these algorithms are slow compared to their pure public transit counterparts.
+More recently, HL-RAPTOR and HL-CSA~\cite{Pha19} were proposed.
+Here, RAPTOR and CSA are interleaved with two-hop searches based on Hub Labeling~(HL)~\cite{Abr11} instead of Dijkstra.
+While this requires a moderately expensive preprocessing phase, the authors report a speedup of 1.7 over the bicriteria variant of MCR for HL-RAPTOR.